Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

        Location of the three new vegetation units.

 #.
-Add your created trunk zone dsm (TDSM.tif) that was created
+Add your created trunk zone dsm (tdsm.tif) that was created
    previously (located in your output directory).
 #.
 Open the TreeGenerator (UMEP -> PreProcessor -> TreeGenerator) and
    use the settings as shown in figure below.